At a glance

 - Infection, swelling, and pain

-Fibrosarcomas (FSA) is an aggressive type of malignant growth (cancer) that consists of fibroblasts which originate in the fibrous connective tissue.
+Fibrosarcomas (FSA) is an aggressive type of malignant growth (cancer) that consists of fibroblasts that originate in the fibrous connective tissue.
 They are the most common soft tissue tumour to affect cats.

 There are three causes of fibrosarcoma in cats: